 Frugal people garden when possible, then preserve what they grow through canning, freezing and dehydrating.
 They visit the bakery outlet to buy Dave’s Killer Bread and other sandwich-surrounds for much, much less.
 Some even find ways to get food for free.

 Of course, they always check the “manager’s special” section for close-dated items to use that day or to freeze for a money-saving future.
-Here’s an example: My partner and I recently lucked into 1½-pound boxes of link sausages for 49 cents.
+Here’s an example: In 2022, my partner and I lucked into 1½-pound boxes of link sausages for 49 cents.
 That is not a typo.
-He likes meat at breakfast, and now we have enough frozen to last for the next year.
+He likes meat at breakfast, and now we have enough frozen to last for a year.

 And this brings me to the next thing about frugal people …

 That’s where we put all that link sausage plus other manager’s special meats and vegetables.
 It’s also where we put:

 - Things we grow: peas, chopped celery, rhubarb, pumpkin, apples and gallons of raspberries

 - Things given to us: salmon, halibut, game meats and miscellaneous items from our Buy Nothing Facebook group